WingsLikeEagles/nextcloud_docker/README.md

 `docker tag haproxy:2.3 localhost:5000/haproxy:2.3`
 `docker push localhost:5000/haproxy:2.3`

+## Create a SSL Key for secure access using HTTPS protocol

 # Create new Stack in Portainer
 After you have Portainer setup and configured how you want it:
 1. Create a new Stack